-- Title IX Protocol and the University's commitment to enforce it. - Miami University Policy "Prohibiting Harassment and Discrimination", where applicable. - Miami University prohibits the crimes of dating violence, domestic violence, sexual assault and stalking as those terms are defined for purposes of the Clery Act. - Steps to minimize individual risk of sexual assault, sexual misconduct, sexual harassment, domestic violence, dating violence and stalking, including crime reduction tips, safety tips and healthy relationship education. - Process and responsibility for reporting Title IX violations. - Awareness and resources for employees who have experienced Title IX violations and for those respondents of Title IX violations. - How to be a knowledgeable and supportive presence, including bystander intervention education that provides safe and positive options through recognizing, evaluating and determining one of three options: direct action, distraction or delegation. - On-going wellness promotion programs that address issues including, but not limited, to sexual health and wellness, healthy relationships and violence prevention. - Comprehensive, ongoing universal campus-wide campaign: It's On Us.
-This campaign is committed to creating an environment that promotes responsibility, dignity and respect, conveying that each one of us has the power to prevent violence, can step up to help each other and has the ability to demonstrate love and honor by supporting and caring for our fellow Miamians.
+- Sexual Misconduct Protocol for Employees and Other Non-Students, the Sexual Misconduct Protocol for Students and the University's commitment to enforce them. - Faculty, unclassified staff, and classified staff disciplinary procedures, where applicable. - Miami University prohibits the crimes of dating violence, domestic violence, sexual assault and stalking as those terms are defined for purposes of the Clery Act. - Steps to minimize individual risk of sexual assault, sexual misconduct, domestic violence, dating violence and stalking, including crime reduction tips, safety tips and healthy relationship education. - Process and responsibility for reporting sexual misconduct violations. - Awareness and resources for faculty, staff, and students who have experienced a sexual misconduct violation and for respondents.

+- How to be a knowledgeable and supportive peer presence, including bystander intervention education that provides safe and positive options through recognizing, evaluating and determining one of three options: direct action, distraction or delegation. - On-going wellness promotion programs that address issues including, but not limited to, sexual health and wellness, healthy relationships, violence prevention and drug and alcohol education. - Comprehensive, ongoing universal campus-wide campaign: It's On Us.
+This campaign is committed to creating an environment that promotes responsibility, dignity and respect, conveying that each one of us has the power to prevent violence, can step up to help each other, and has the ability to demonstrate love and honor by supporting and caring for our fellow Miamians.